 - Complete application form, can be downloaded from ARA website

 - Attend Social Support Program induction session

 - DHS Working With Children Clearance (available free for volunteers)

 - Commit to completing Child Safe Environments training (available free for volunteers)

 - Reference check will be undertaken prior to becoming an active volunteer

-Volunteers can benefit from the satisfaction of supporting new arrivals to gain skills to rebuild their lives in a new environment, providing new arrivals the opportunity to develop social connections, and an increased awareness and understanding about other cultures and the refugee experience.
+Volunteers can benefit from the satisfaction of supporting new arrivals to gain skills to rebuild their lives in a new environment.
+Assist by providing new arrivals the opportunity to develop social connections, and an increased awareness and understanding about other cultures and the refugee experience.
 Volunteers have the opportunity to develop personal skills and confidence, to increase their community engagement, and gain a better understanding of the refugee and community services sector.
 Regular training opportunities are provided.